 We believe the time is perfect for such opportunities for the following reasons, especially since the explosion of the social media channels.
 First, according to the Magazine Publishers of America, the growing composition of public-place readers among total magazine audience has fueled advertisers’ interest in understanding the effects of circulation source and price.
 When you can get 50 “likes” on Facebook for $100, but it costs you tens of thousands to “maybe” get some inquiries, what’s to figure out where to spend your money?
 Advertisers are learning this, and magazines have to deal with it whether they like it or not.

-The real measure, however, is in the follow-up – the back room – where the action happens, and that is our specialty.
+The real measure of advertising, however, is in the follow-up – the back room – where the action happens, and that is a specialty.
 Let’s face it: Many advertisers don’t have the back-room structures in place to monitor and fulfill the activity from a magazine, much less understand its value.
-This is the opportunity to do it for them.

 Affinity Research LLC noted that based on interviews with more than 60,000 magazine readers in 2005, on average, more than half took or plan to take action as a direct result of exposure to specific print ads.
 How does a magazine currently show that to advertisers?
 Reader action levels were similar for both paid and non-paid readers.
 It is this “action” that this channel can capture.